lnxusr1/query-commander/docs/roadmap.md

     - CGI Configuration (Apache/httpd) - [**Instructions**](installation/apache.md)
     - AWS CloudFormation / CDK - [**Instructions**](installation/aws.md)

-!!! note
-    These features are being worked in parallel so as minor releases are published it may look a bit random as to which features on the list are enabled.
-That will be directly driven by the time required to complete the integration and perform any reasonable testing.

 ## Future Thinking

 As no good tool is ever truly complete please find below the scratch-pad of features that will be considered for releases after v1.0.